 Day 5 – Goal: Explore Royce Lakes on the way Out

 Adam was yelling something at me early in the morning before I got out of bed.
 I assumed that meant “I am up dood, get out of bed!”
 We scrapped the plan of doing more cross country miles as Adam was feeling a bit under the weather and one of my feet was feeling slightly strained.
 It was one of those “listen to your body” moments.
 We broke down camp and hit the trail.
 The hike out was mostly us just hoofing it for food and beer.
-We made good time on the way out and noticed quite a few people headed in.
+At this juncture in a trip, does any other motivation ever exist?
+A few people headed in as we made our departure.
 A older cowboy leading a group on horseback thanked us for stepping aside and, in a drawl straight from a Western movie, said to us “I’ve been guiding on this trail for fifty years and there are parts of it I’ve never liked and still don’t like…” motioning to the steep drop off that would result in an inglorious death at the tungsten mine far below.

 His words made me reflect on the fact that he had been in the same profession for so long, on the same trail, and presumably content with his life.
 Nothing to chase.
 Nothing to prove.
 Just living.
-This was a thought that occupied my mind for a while as we made the drive back towards town and eventually food at Whoa Nellie Deli.
-Then it was back to civilization and these kinds of ideas begin to fade away again, back to the norms.
-I find that writing a report like this is good for reflection and remembering moments like that one.
+This was a thought that occupied my mind for as we made the drive back towards town and eventually food at Whoa Nellie Deli.
+Then it was back to civilization and these kinds of ideas begin to fade away again, back to the status quo.
+I find that writing a report like this is good for reflection and remembering moments like that The Cowboy.
 It’s one of the reasons why I document the highlights of my experience.
-It’s also one of the reasons I focus on quality with meaning over quantity – meaning can so easily be lost in the noise of life, and there is too much noise, always so much noise.
+It’s also one of the reasons I focus on quality & meaning over quantity – meaning can so easily be lost in the noise of life, and there is too much noise, always so much noise.

 So!… The trip with Adam was a success!
 Nobody was murdered.
 Nobody fell off the talus.
 Some things went wrong.
 We faced a few problems and worked out solutions.
 Many times either of our lives could have hung on the fate of one loose rock but we kept grabbing onto those rocks, pulling ourselves higher towards discovery.
 The best stuff in life tends to not come with promises of safety or success, and how uninteresting that would be.
 We can’t control what is, we can only embrace it.
 That’s the context in which we exist, it’s the essence of being alive. -JD